Gillespie nets 33, No. 10 Villanova beats No. 8 Friars 89-84

 PROVIDENCE, R.I.
+(AP)A swollen ankle kept Villanova guard Collin Gillespie from practicing leading up to the Wildcats’ matchup against Big East-leading Providence.

+It didn’t keep him from playing his best game of the season.

-(AP) — Collin Gillespie had five 3-pointers and a career-high 33 points, including a key 3 with 23 seconds left, and 10th-ranked Villanova held on to beat eighth-ranked Providence 89-84 on Tuesday night.
+Gillespie had five 3-pointers and a career-high 33 points, including a key 3 with 23 seconds left, and 10th-ranked Villanova held on to beat the eighth-ranked Friars 89-84 on Tuesday night.

-Justin Moore added 19 points for the Wildcats (20-6, 13-3 Big East), who went 11 of 23 from beyond the arc and won their fourth straight.
+Justin Moore added four 3s and 19 points for the Wildcats (20-6, 13-3 Big East), who went 11 of 23 from beyond the arc and won their fourth straight.

 The loss snapped the eight-game win streak by the conference-leading Friars (21-3, 11-2).
 It was their first home conference loss of the season.